 Supporting Charities that Help Widows

 Now more than ever, charities that help widows are crucial.
-Despite the progress made in restoring rights and justice to widows in this century, they continue to be marginalized in various parts of the world, including developed nations.
-Effectively providing help for widows requires tailored approaches that address the specific needs of each country or region.
+Despite the progress made in restoring rights and justice to widows in this century, they continue to be marginalized in various parts of the world.
+This includes developed nations.
+Effectively providing help for widows requires tailored approaches.
+These must address the specific needs of each country or region.
+Programs like wings for widows focus specifically on financial coaching to help newly bereaved spouses navigate complex economic transitions.
+Wings for Widows provides local support through financial coaching and educational resources nationwide.
+This helps widows navigate complex financial challenges after loss.
+The organization has helped clients save over $1.5 million in fees they would have otherwise paid to financial advisors.

-According to a 2021 report by UN Women, the denial of equal inheritance rights persists in many countries, subjecting widows to unjust practices such as land stripping, eviction, and even separation from their children.
-Additionally, widows may be denied access to inheritance, bank accounts, and credit, intensifying the financial hardships faced by them, their children, and future generations.
+According to a 2021 report by UN Women, the denial of equal inheritance rights persists in many countries.
+This subjects widows to unjust practices such as land stripping, eviction, and even separation from their children.
+Additionally, widows may be denied access to inheritance, bank accounts, and credit.
+This intensifies the financial hardships faced by them, their children, and future generations.
 Shockingly, nearly one in ten widows worldwide lives in extreme poverty.[3]
+Efforts to empower widows through skills training and entrepreneurship can break cycles of poverty.
+Studies by Global Fund for Widows show that financial literacy programs help widows achieve sustainable livelihoods.
+As of 2025, the Global Fund for Widows has supported over 35,000 widows and 89,000 children in achieving economic stability through micro-finance and legal education.

 Organizations that help widows and orphans must be prepared to address the barriers that they encounter.
 Orphaned children, who often face hardships such as the loss of parental support and limited access to education and healthcare, require special attention.
-Additionally, in many parts of Africa, marriage guarantees women’s rights, including property ownership, further emphasizing the importance of supporting widows.[4]
+Additionally, in many parts of Africa, marriage guarantees women’s rights, including property ownership.
+This further emphasizes the importance of supporting widows.[4]
+Creating a safe environment for widows helps them regain stability and confidence after loss.
+Hope for Widows Foundation serves approximately 13 million widows in the United States and 800,000 newly widowed annually through grants and community support.

 In the new village where Subria lived, there was a church led by GFA pastor Lachlan nearby.
 Subira regularly passed this church.
-When she became very ill, she decided to attend a worship service, where she met Pastor Lachlan.
+When she became very ill, she decided to attend a worship service.
+There she met Pastor Lachlan.
+Through this connection, she found a community that offered both spiritual care and practical help.

 Pastor Lachlan shared the love of Jesus Christ with Subira.
 He compassionately began praying for Subira, her health and her children.
-Within two weeks, Subira’s illness vanished, and her family was convinced it was an answer to Pastor’s Lachlan’s prayers.
+Within two weeks, Subira’s illness vanished.
+Her family was convinced it was an answer to Pastor Lachlan’s prayers.
 Soon, Pastor Lachlan arranged through GFA World for Subira to receive supplies to start a business out of her home.
 Slowly, she and her children are climbing out of poverty.
+This demonstrates how GFA pastors serve as conduits for both God’s compassion and tangible aid.

 Giving a gift today to help widows is one of the most caring ways to love these women from afar.
 It enables GFA missionaries to provide resources to widows that can change their lives and that of their children and family.
-It will also help bring the Good News of Jesus Christ to women like Subira, who came to trust Jesus with her life and become a part of a body of believers, giving her the much-needed community support she was lacking.
+It will also help bring the Good News of Jesus Christ to women like Subira.
+She came to trust Jesus with her life and become a part of a body of believers.
+This gave her the much-needed community support she was lacking.
+Your partnership makes it possible for GFA to demonstrate Christ’s love through practical service and spiritual encouragement.

 [2] Ibid.